 Head Above Water

 was a breathtaking, 9 metre high sculpture by British designer/Sculptor, Steuart Padwick.
 Making a dramatic change to the London skyline, and with panoramic views of St Pauls and the iconic city skyline, as part of designjunction.
 It stood as a symbol of hope, bravery, compassion and positivity in support of Time to Change‘s campaign to remove the stigma of mental illness.
-Please donate to their campaign by clicking here.

 A 3 min documentary by 7A Films